rocky-linux/documentation/docs/guides/automation/cron_jobs_howto.md

 # m h  dom mon dow   command
 ```

-Notice that this particular crontab file has some of its own documentation built-in.
+Notice that this particular `crontab` file has some of its own documentation built-in.
 That isn't always the case.
-When modifying a crontab on a container or minimalist operating system, the crontab will be an empty file, unless an entry has already been placed in it.
+When modifying a `crontab` on a container or minimalist operating system, the `crontab` will be an empty file, unless an entry has already been placed in it.

 Let's assume that we have a backup script that we want to run at 10 PM at night.
-The crontab uses a 24 hour clock, so this would be 22:00.
+The `crontab` uses a 24 hour clock, so this would be 22:00.
 Let's assume that the backup script is called "backup" and that it is currently in the _/usr/local/sbin_ directory.

+!!! note
-Note: Remember that this script needs to also be executable (`chmod +x`) in order for the cron to run it.
+    Remember that this script needs to also be executable (`chmod +x`) in order for the `cron` to run it.

 To add the job, we would:

 `crontab -e`

-"crontab" stands for "cron table" and the format of the file is, in fact, a loose table layout.
-Now that we are in the crontab, go to the bottom of the file and add your new entry.
+`crontab` stands for "cron table" and the format of the file is, in fact, a loose table layout.
+Now that we are in the `crontab`, go to the bottom of the file and add your new entry.
 If you are using vi as your default system editor, then this is done with the following keys:

 `Shift : $`